-On June 11, 2020, the Equal Employment Opportunity Commission (EEOC) issued additional answers to frequently asked questions (FAQs) about how employers should comply with the Americans with Disabilities Act (ADA) while also observing all applicable emergency workplace safety guidelines during the coronavirus pandemic.
-The new FAQs were added to guidance that the EEOC previously issued on March 18, 2020, and updated on April 9, 17, 23, and May 7, 2020.
+On June 17, 2020, the Equal Employment Opportunity Commission (EEOC) issued an additional answer to frequently asked questions (FAQs) about how employers should comply with the Americans with Disabilities Act (ADA) while also observing all applicable emergency workplace safety guidelines during the coronavirus pandemic.
+The new FAQ, which addresses antibody tests (see A.7), was added to guidance that the EEOC previously issued on March 18, 2020, and updated on April 9, 17, 23, May 7, and June 11, 2020.